nyc-dragonflies-2015/stacksonstacks/notes.md

 ###roles
+your default person for Merge Requests:
 > --Julia --> Marco

 > --Marco --> Ross

 > --Ross --> Julia
+don't be afraid to reach out to another if your go to person is busy.

 ###other
 >--Work on what we're weak on.